Mute swan: Distribution and habitat

-The mute swan is found naturally mainly in temperate areas of Europe then across the Palearctic as far east as Primorsky Krai, near Sidemi.
+The mute swan is found naturally mainly in temperate areas of Europe and across the Palearctic, as far east as Primorsky Krai, near Sidemi.

 It is partially migratory throughout northern latitudes in Europe and Asia, as far south as North Africa and the Mediterranean.
-It is known and recorded to have nested in Iceland and is a vagrant to that area as well as to Bermuda, according to the UN Environment Programme chart of international status chart of bird species, which places it in 70 countries, breeding in 49 countries, and vagrant in 16 countries.
+It is known and recorded to have nested in Iceland and is a vagrant in that area as well as in Bermuda, according to the UN Environment Programme chart of the international status of bird species, which places it in 70 countries, breeding in 49 countries, and vagrant in 16 countries.
 While most of the current population in Japan is introduced, mute swans are depicted on scrolls more than 1,000 years old, and wild birds from the mainland Asian population still occur rarely in winter.
 Natural migrants to Japan usually occur along with whooper and sometimes Bewick's swans.

 The mute swan is protected in most of its range, but this has not prevented illegal hunting and poaching.
 It is often kept in captivity outside its natural range, as a decoration for parks and ponds, and escapes have happened.
-The descendants of such birds have become naturalised in the eastern United States and Great Lakes, much as the Canada goose has done in Europe.
+The descendants of such birds have become naturalised in the Eastern United States and Great Lakes, much as the Canada goose has done in Europe.